 Luke Mayville, PhD expected May 2014 (Political Theory, American Politics) Website

-Dissertation: Fear of the Few: John Adams and the American Aristocracy (Advisor(s): Steven B. Smith (chair), Bryan Garsten, Karuna Mantena)
+Dissertation: The Oligarchic Mind: Wealth and Power in the Political Thought of John Adams (Advisors: Steven B. Smith (chair), Bryan Garsten, Karuna Mantena)

 Celia Paris, PhD expected May 2014 (American Politics, Quantitative Methods, Political Theory) Website